nopphonyel/json_traverse/Readme.md

 | `JSON::Bol` | A boolean data: `true, false` |
 | `JSON::Nul` | A null data type: `null` |

+For the algorithm of this lib, I got some inspiration from PDA (Push Down Automata) and I tried to code this by myself, so please do not expect any excellent coding style or idiomatic way of rust or 100% correctness of PDA.

 ## When
-Currently, it is still in an alpha stage, I didn't finish the test yet, also the code so messy with a lot of duplication state ;-; (I use the concept of push down automata to implement this...)
-I promise I will do code cleanup in.... some day.
-Thus, I can't give you any clear date when this lib going to be on **crate.io**.
+Currently, it is still in the alpha stage.
+I didn't finish the test yet, also the code so messy with a lot of duplication states ;-; I promise I will do code cleanup in.... some day, but I can't give you any precise date when this lib going to be on **crate.io**.

 ### *PS:
-- For the float data type, I still find a good way to merge with JSON::Int and renamed it to JSON::Num... but I still not sure which will be the best solution.
+- For the float data type, I still find a good way to merge with `JSON::Int` and renamed it to `JSON::Num`... but I still not sure which will be the best solution.
 - all of `panics` is going to be remove soon.